How to Minimize Taxes on the Sale of Your Business

 We mentioned above that several tax strategies have recently been overruled by the IRS.
 The DST has been in use for nearly 20 years and in 2009 the IRS issued a Private Letter Ruling on the DST which validates this tax strategy.

-For more information on the DST you can use our DST calculator to estimate tax savings on your own and request a complimentary analysis and consultation with the tax advisor advisor we work with, Darren Morrow at Morrow & Company CPAs.
+For more information on the DST you can use our DST calculator to estimate tax savings on your own and request a complimentary analysis and consultation with the tax advisor we work with, Darren Morrow at Morrow & Company CPAs.

 Disclaimer